emqx/cloud-docs/en_US/connect_to_deployments/mqttx.md

 ## Preconditions

 > 1. [Install](https://www.emqx.com/en/downloads/MQTTX) MQTTX client tool
-> 2. Already Create Deployment in EMQX Platform, and the deployment status is **running**
+> 2. Already Create Deployment in EMQX Cloud, and the deployment status is **running**

 Before downloading and installing, please visit our [website](https://mqttx.app/) or [GitHub](https://github.com/emqx/MQTTX) to get the latest version information.
 The latest version helps to improve the using experience.
 If you are familiar with this project, you can also directly clone [MQTTX](https://github.com/emqx/MQTTX) repository source code, package and use it yourself.
 During using, if you have any questions, you can go to [GitHub issues](https://github.com/emqx/MQTTX/issues) to post questions and opinions or Fork our project, and submit a revised PR to us, We will carefully review and reply.